krkruk/OrionDoc/source/documents/requirements/system_requirements_document.rst

    * - REQ-SAFE-0013
      - The emergency stop button shall isolate the batteries from the system by single button hit.
      - The stop button shall cut the power circuit and keep it in such state until the rover is reset.
-The only exception are batteries installed in laptops that are not mandatory to be separated.
+The only exception is batteries installed in laptops that are not mandatory to be separated.

    * - REQ-SAFE-0014
      - The emergency stop button shall be installed in an easily accessible location.
 The location shall not inflict any injurers to anyone who hits the button.